Metric growth dynamics in Liouville quantum gravity

 \section{Abstract}

 We consider the metric growth in Liouville quantum gravity (LQG) for $\gamma \in (0,2)$.
 We show that a process associated with the trace of the free field on the boundary of a filled LQG ball is stationary, for every $\gamma \in (0,2)$.
 The infinitesimal version of this stationarity combined with an explicit expression of the generator of the evolution of the trace field $(h_t)$ provides a formal invariance equation that a measure on trace fields must satisfy.
 When considering a modified process corresponding to an evolution of LQG surfaces, we prove that the invariance equation is satisfied by an explicit $\sigma$-finite measure on trace fields.
+This explicit measure on trace fields only corresponds to the pure gravity case.
 On the way to prove this invariance, we retrieve the specificity of both $\gamma = \sqrt{8/3}$ and of the LQG dimension $d_{\gamma} = 4$.
 In this case, we derive an explicit expression of the (nonsymmetric) Dirichlet form associated with the process $(h_t)$ and construct dynamics associated with its symmetric part.